-Marijuana blunt on a table next to two cannabis flower nuggets
+Marijuana blunt on a table surrounded by smoke

 If you're a cannabis enthusiast, chances are you've come across some slang terms for different ways to consume cannabis, and likely, “blunts” was one of them.
 Blunts are a popular way to consume marijuana, offering a potent experience that differentiates them from traditional joints.
 Let's take a look at the world of blunts.